 No more complex infrastructures are needed to build electric charging points

-Commenting on the concept Mark Moller, head of development for Volkswagen Group Components, said:"The mobile charging robot will trigger a revolution when it comes to charging in different car parks, such as multi-storey car parks, underground car parks and car parks, because we bring the charging infrastructure to the car and not the other way around".
+Commenting on the concept Mark Moller, head of development for Volkswagen Group Components, said:"The mobile charging robot will trigger a revolution when it comes to charging in different car parks, such as multi-storey car parks, car parks and underground car parks, because we bring the charging infrastructure to the car and not vice versa".

 In summary: potentially all car parks become electric charging points.
 It is a visionary prototype, which can be turned into reality quite quickly.

 “This approach has enormous economic potential.
 Construction work, as well as the costs of assembling the charging infrastructure, can be reduced considerably through the use of battery charger robots. "

 Volkswagen has not indicated a possible date for the introduction of the robot charger concept on the market.
 During the presentation of its next electric model, the Volkswagen ID3, the German company said it plans to install 36.000 charging points across Europe in the coming years.